isomerpages/mlaw-corp/_covid19/15-FAQ.md

 * If a Notification for Relief has been served, it will be an offence under the Act for the landlord to evict you from the premises, terminate your lease or start court or insolvency proceedings against you.

-* You can also make an application to the panel of assessors for a determination on the case.
+* You can also make an application to the panel of Assessors for a determination on the case.
 Please click on this [link] for further information on the application process and relevant forms.

 i.
 My landlord terminated my lease / evicted me before the Act commenced.
 Does the Act apply to me?